GarciaInes/Scrum-Mastering/Daily/Questions.md

 ### Towards the goal

+* Is the Sprint Goal mentioned at all — or has it quietly disappeared into a list of tasks?
 * Do we have what we need to get us started?
 * What shall we focus on today to achieve the sprint goal?
 * Who would like to champion what?